-At September 30, 2014, we had cash of \$125.28 million.
+At December 31, 2014, we had cash of \$122.73 million.

 Our accounts receivable are heavily concentrated in two of our three carrier partners.
-As of September 30, 2014, our accounts receivable balance was approximately \$458,000 of which approximately \$270,000 was due from one third-party carrier and approximately \$94,000 was due from another third-party carrier, or approximately 59% and 21%, respectively.
-See Risk Factors - We have a concentration of risk related to the accounts receivable from two of our third-party carriers and failure to fully collect outstanding balances from these carriers, or a combination of other carriers, may adversely affect our results of operations.
+As of December 31, 2014, our accounts receivable balance was approximately \$424,000 of which approximately \$258,000 was due from one third-party carrier and approximately \$93,000 was due from another third-party carrier, or approximately 61% and 22%, respectively.

-Net cash used in operating activities.
+Net cash provided (used) in operating activities.
 Net cash used in operating activities was \$0.79 million and \$0.74 million in Fiscal 2014 and Fiscal 2013, respectively.
 The majority of net cash used in operating activities was for working capital during Fiscal 2014.
-Net cash provided in operating activities was \$4.74 million for the six months ended September 30, 2014 as compared to \$0.490 million used in operating activities for the six months ended September 30, 2013.
-The net loss was approximately \$5.61 million, offset by non-cash compensation expense of \$3.28 million and the \$7.5 million payment by Motorola for leasing certain FCC licenses for the six months ended September 30, 2014.
+Net cash provided in operating activities was \$3.804 million for the nine months ended December 31, 2014 as compared to (\$0.699) million net cash used in operating activities for the nine months ended December 31, 2013.

 Net cash from investing activities.
 Net cash from investing activities was \$(0.069 million) and \$(0.070 million) for Fiscal 2014 and Fiscal 2013, respectively.
-Net cash used in investing activities was \$90.3 million and \$0.049 million for the six months ended September 30, 2014 and 2013, respectively.
-The majority of net cash used in investing activities used during the six months ended September 30, 2014 resulted from release of the \$13.5 million deposit and \$76.8 million payment to Sprint for the spectrum that was previously held in trust.
+Net cash used in investing activities was approximately \$92.0 million and \$0.060 million for the nine months ended December 31, 2014 and 2013, respectively.
+The majority of net cash used in investing activities used during the nine months ended December 31, 2014 resulted from the release of the \$13.5 million deposit and \$76.8 million payment to Sprint for the Spectrum Assets.

 Net cash from financing activities.
 Net cash from financing activities was \$0.705 million and \$0.976 million for Fiscal 2014 and Fiscal 2013, respectively.
 The majority of net cash provided by financing activities during Fiscal 2014 and Fiscal 2013 was from the proceeds of notes issued.
-Net cash from financing activities was \$210.8 million and \$0.418 million for the six months ended September 30, 2014 and 2013, respectively.
-The majority of net cash provided by financing the six months ended September 30, 2014 resulted from the proceeds of the offering.
+Net cash from financing activities was \$210.8 million and \$0.593 million for the nine months ended December 31, 2014 and 2013, respectively.
+The majority of net cash provided by financing activities during the nine months ended December 31, 2014 resulted from the proceeds of the June 2014 private placement.

-Proceeds from the Private Placement.
-On June 10, 2014, we completed a private placement in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share to certain of the selling stockholders identified in this prospectus in reliance on exemptions from registration under the Securities Act.
-The net proceeds from the private placement were approximately \$202.0 million.
-We used \$90 million of the net proceeds from the private placement, plus \$10 million in shares of our common stock, to acquire the Spectrum Assets from Sprint.
-In connection with the Spectrum Closing, PDV Spectrum Holding Company, LLC, our subsidiary, entered into an agreement with Motorola in which it agreed to lease a portion of the FCC licenses we acquired from Sprint in exchange for an upfront, fully-paid leasing fee of \$7.5 million and a \$10 million investment in the Class B Units of PDV Spectrum Holding Company, LLC.
+Proceeds from the June 2014 Private Placement.
+On June 10, 2014, we completed a private placement in which we sold 10,925,000 shares of common stock at a purchase price of \$20.00 per share to certain investors in reliance on exemptions from registration under the Securities Act.
+The net proceeds from the June 2014 private placement were approximately \$202.0 million.
+We used \$90.0 million of the net proceeds from the June 2014 private placement, plus \$10.0 million in shares of our common stock, to acquire the Spectrum Assets from Sprint.
+In connection with the Spectrum Closing, PDV Spectrum Holding Company, LLC, our subsidiary, entered into an agreement with Motorola in which it agreed to lease a portion of the FCC licenses we acquired from Sprint in exchange for an upfront, fully-paid leasing fee of \$7.5 million and a \$10.0 million investment in the Class B Units of PDV Spectrum Holding Company, LLC.
 Motorola has the right at any time to convert its 500,000 Class B Units into 500,000 shares of our common stock, representing a conversion price of \$20.00 per share.
 We also have the right to force Motorola's conversion into shares of our common stock on the occurrence of certain corporate events or at our election after September 15, 2016.
-Motorola is not be entitled to any assets, profits or distributions from the operations of our wholly-owned subsidiary.
+Motorola is not entitled to any assets, profits or distributions from the operations of our subsidiary.
 The Class B Units have no redemption or call provisions and can only be converted into shares of the Company.